GoogleCloudPlatform/cos-customizer/README.md

 `-disk-size-gb`: The disk size in GB to use when creating the image.

+`-oem-size`: The size of the extended OEM partition with unit `G`,`M`,`K` or `B`.
+If no unit is provided, it will be parsed as the number of sectors of 512 Bytes.
+Since the default size of the OEM partition in a COS image is assumed to be 16MB, this value must be no smaller than 16MB, otherwise the build will fail.
+If this flag is set, the disk size must be no smaller than the sum of the original image size (assumed to be 10GB) and the OEM size:
+`disk-size-gb >= 10GB + oem-size (rounded up to GB)` or the build will fail.
+Example: `-oem-size=500M`

 `-timeout`: Timeout value of this step.
 Must be formatted according to Golang's time.Duration string format.
 Defaults to "1h0m0s".
 Keep in mind that this timeout value is different from the overall Cloud Build workflow timeout value, which is